mlabs-haskell/hydra-auction-offchain/docs/API.md

-Returns the list of `AuctionInfo` values, which consists of `AuctionTerms` plus some on-chain auction parameters, like auction the token currency symbol and addresses of auction validators.
+Returns the list of `AuctionInfo` values, which consists of `AuctionTerms` plus some on-chain auction parameters, like auction currency symbol (auction ID) and addresses of auction validators.

 ### cleanupAuction